 In addition to this, ministries, universities, shopping malls and large business complexes are to be moved to the new Egyptian capital.
 The headquarters of the companies are to create a separate economic district here, which is to be completed by 2023.

 The city will be built in accordance with modern technologies and will also function with lots of novelties.
 Housing estates will be built here, in which the roofs of the buildings are to be covered with photovoltaic panels.
 The residents will not miss out on anything here.
 So far, 60 percent of the work has been completed on this project, and of course the coronavirus pandemic has been responsible for delays.

-If you are interested in exploring Egypt, take a look at our Egypt tours we offer or contact us and we will prepare a unique, individual tour for you, according to your requirements.
+If you are interested in exploring Egypt, take a look at the luxury Egypt tours we offer or contact us, and we will prepare a unique, individual tour for you, according to your requirements.